adamw24/CreateBinaryTree/README.md

 # CreateBinaryTree

-Draws a tree with the the number of rows n as an input.
+Draws a binary tree with height h.